Aeondromach/MTCHS-Notes-JUNIOR/Adam Assignments/Extracurricular/Middle School Script.md

 - Took the Game Design course (Unity) Freshman year
 - Got certified in Unity, which has also lead into me becoming familiar with other game engines
 ## Internship
-- Haven't done it yet, but just the idea of prepar
+- Haven't done it yet, but just the idea of preparing has made me a very better man than I was even just a few month ago
+-